 We will comply with the proxy rules or tender offer rules, as applicable, when conducting redemptions in connection with our initial business combination.
 Despite our compliance with these rules, if a shareholder fails to receive our proxy solicitation or tender offer materials, as applicable, such shareholder may not become aware of the opportunity to redeem its shares.
-In addition, the proxy solicitation or tender offer materials, as applicable, that we will furnish to holders of our public shares in connection with our initial business combination will describe the various procedures that must be complied with in order to validly redeem or tender public shares.
+In addition, the proxy solicitation or tender offer materials, as applicable, such shareholder may not become aware of the will furnish to holders of our public shares in connection with our initial business combination will describe the various procedures that must be complied with in order to validly redeem or tender public shares.
 In the event that a shareholder fails to comply with these procedures, its shares may not be redeemed.
 See "Proposed Business-Business Strategy-Effecting Our Initial Business Combination-Tendering Share Certificates in Connection with a Tender Offer or Redemption Rights."